 - Ayurvedic Psychology

-- Client Interactions & Health Program Procedures
+- Client Interactions and Health Program Procedures

-- Pathology of Body Energy and Disease
+- Pathology of Dosha and Disease State

 - Ayurvedic Body Systems in Health and Disease